The Holy Spirit Is the Personal Presence of God Himself

-One of the arguments against the Spirit’s divine nature is based on the fact that there are a number of citations in the New Testament in which God and Christ are discussed together, but that contain no reference to the Spirit.
-It is asked, “Why, if the Holy Spirit is divine as is the Son and the Father and is co-eternal and co-equal with them, is the Spirit not mentioned in such cases?”
+One of the arguments against the Spirit’s personal nature is based on some verses in the New Testament in which God and Christ are discussed together, but they contain no reference to the Spirit.
+It is asked, “If the Holy Spirit is divine in the same way as the Son and the Father, and is co-eternal and co-equal with them, why is the Spirit not mentioned in such cases?”

 The first argument assumes that all three Persons of the Trinity must be mentioned together if they are equally divine.
 No scriptural rationale is given for such a claim.
-Perhaps it is made because it may sound to some as though it ought to be so.
-But to turn the argument around, let’s ask, Why should the Spirit always be mentioned along with the Father and Son?
-There are many passages in the New Testament where the Son’s role in salvation is discussed at length without any mention of the Father or the Holy Spirit.
+Perhaps some people think it ought to be so.
+But let’s ask, Why should the Spirit always be mentioned along with the Father and Son?
+The Father is often mentioned without the Son, and the Son is often mentioned without any mention of the Father or the Holy Spirit.
 The book of Acts often mentions the work of the Holy Spirit without reference to the Father or the Son.

-In short, it is an unsubstantiated assumption and a quibbling over meaninglessly irrelevant details to claim that the Holy Spirit must always be mentioned wherever the Father and Son are discussed.
+In short, it is an unsubstantiated assumption and a quibbling over irrelevant details to claim that the Holy Spirit must always be mentioned wherever the Father and Son are discussed.
 We cannot assume that the absence of the Holy Spirit in some biblical passages tells us anything definitive about the relationship of the Spirit to the other Persons of the Godhead.

-For example, in his introduction to 1 Corinthians, the apostle Paul brings the congregation grace and peace from “God our Father and the Lord Jesus Christ” (1:3), but mentions some variant of “Jesus Christ” four times and “God” only twice.
+For example, in his introduction to 1 Corinthians, the apostle Paul brings the congregation grace and peace from “God our Father and the Lord Jesus Christ” (1:3), but mentions Christ four times and “God” only twice.
 Are we to conclude that Jesus is twice as important as the Father?
 In his short conclusion to the same letter, Paul refers to “Christ Jesus” and the “Lord Jesus,” but makes no mention of the Father or the Holy Spirit (16:23-24).
 Must we then conclude that only Jesus is divine?

-In fact, there are many passages in the New Testament where all three Persons of the Godhead – the Father, Son and Holy Spirit – are mentioned together.
-Here are some of the most prominent places: Matthew 28:19,2 Corinthians 13:14; 1 Peter 1:1-2, Romans 14:17-18; 15:16; 1 Corinthians 2:2-5; 6:11; 12:4-6; 2 Corinthians 1:21-22; Galatians 4:6; Ephesians 2:18-22; 3:14-19; Ephesians 4:4-6; Colossians 1:6-8; 1Thessalonians 1:3-5; 2 Thessalonians 2:13-14; Titus 3:4-6.
-If anything, we should see these Scriptures as the controlling ones in any conclusion they may imply about the nature of God, since they do place the Holy Spirit with the Father and the Son.
+There are many passages in the New Testament where all three Persons of the Godhead – the Father, Son and Holy Spirit – are mentioned together.
+Here are the most prominent places: Matthew 28:19; 2 Corinthians 13:14; 1 Peter 1:1-2; Romans 14:17-18; 15:16; 1 Corinthians 2:2-5; 6:11; 12:4-6; 2 Corinthians 1:21-22; Galatians 4:6; Ephesians 2:18-22; 3:14-19; Ephesians 4:4-6; Colossians 1:6-8; 1 Thessalonians 1:3-5; 2 Thessalonians 2:13-14; Titus 3:4-6.
+We should see these Scriptures as the controlling ones in any conclusion they may imply about the nature of God, since they mention all the relevant parties.

 Not prominently featured

-The second objection to accepting the Holy Spirit as divine Person and God of God is based on the observation that the Holy Spirit is not as prominently featured as the Father and Son are in the New Testament.
+The second objection to accepting the Holy Spirit as a divine Person and God of God is based on the observation that the Holy Spirit is not as prominently featured as the Father and Son are in the New Testament.
 (For example, there are no occasions in the New Testament where we are told to worship the Holy Spirit.)

 When Jesus introduces the Holy Spirit – the Spirit of Truth – in John 14-16, he says of him: “When the Counselor comes, whom I will send to you from the Father, the Spirit of Truth who goes out from the Father, he will testify about me” (15:26, italics ours throughout).

 Torrance explains why the Holy Spirit is not presented with a personal “face,” as are the Son and the Father:

 The Holy Spirit is God himself speaking although he is not himself the Word of God.
 It was not of course the Spirit but the Word who became incarnate, and so the Spirit does not bring us any revelation other than or independent of the Word who became incarnate in Jesus Christ.
 The Holy Spirit has no “Face”, but it is through the Spirit that we see the Face of Christ and in the Face of Christ we see the Face of the Father.
 The Holy Spirit does not manifest himself or focus attention upon himself, for it is his mission from the Father to declare the Son and focus attention upon him.
 It is through the speaking of the Spirit that the Word of God incarnate in Christ is communicated to us in words that are Spirit and Life and not flesh.5

 And again, Torrance writes about the presence of the Holy Spirit as true God of true God:

 While God the Father and God the Son are revealed to us in their distinctive personal subsistences…God the Holy Spirit is not directly known in his own Person…for he remains hidden behind the very revelation of the Father and the Son which he mediates through himself.
 He is the invisible Spirit of Truth who is sent from the Father in the name of the Son, but not in his personal name as the Holy Spirit, and thus does not speak of himself, but declares of the Father and the Son what he receives from them, while effacing himself before them….
 He is the invisible Light in whose shining we see the uncreated Light of God manifest in Jesus Christ, but he is known himself only in that he lights up for us the Face of God in the Face of Jesus Christ.6

 Thus, Jesus is telling his disciples that his physical presence will be replaced by “another Helper,” the Holy Spirit.
-Since the Spirit is “another” helper, we are to understand that Jesus himself was a helper for the disciples.
+Since the Spirit is “another” helper, we understand that Jesus himself was a helper for the disciples.
 In that the Holy Spirit can “replace” Jesus, we can only take this to mean that the Spirit is to be thought of as equal to Christ.
 Otherwise, how could the Spirit be able to come in the place of Jesus and perform saving work?